Harriet Harman

 Harman was elected as MP for Peckham at a 1982 by-election.
 She was made a shadow social services minister in 1984 and a shadow health minister in 1987.
 Under John Smith, she was Shadow Chief Secretary to the Treasury and, under Tony Blair, as Shadow Employment Secretary, Shadow Health Secretary and Shadow Social Security Secretary respectively.
 Following the 1997 general election victory, she was appointed Secretary of State for Social Security and the first ever Minister for Women, until 1998 when she left the Cabinet.
 In 2001, she was appointed Solicitor General for England and Wales, until 2005 when she became Minister of State for Constitutional Affairs.
 She ran in the 2007 deputy leadership election and defeated five other candidates, ultimately defeating health secretary Alan Johnson, by a narrow margin.
-Gordon Brown, who was elected as party leader, appointed her Leader of the House of Commons, Lord Privy Seal, Minister for Women and Equality and Chairman of the Labour Party.
+Gordon Brown, who was elected as party leader, appointed her Leader of the House of Commons, Lord Privy Seal, Minister for Women and Equality and Chair of the Labour Party.

 Upon defeat at the 2010 general election, Brown resigned as party leader and Harman, as Deputy Leader of the Labour Party, became the acting leader of the Labour Party and Leader of the Opposition until the election of Ed Miliband.
-She subsequently served as Shadow Deputy Prime Minister, combining the position with that of Shadow International Development Secretary from 2010 to 2011 and then Shadow Culture, Media and Sport Secretary from 2011 to 2015.
+She subsequently served as Shadow Deputy Prime Minister, combining the position with that of Shadow Secretary of State for International Development from 2010 to 2011 and then Shadow Secretary of State for Culture, Media and Sport from 2011 to 2015.
 In 2014, Harman expressed regret after it was revealed that the Paedophile Information Exchange had affiliated status within the NCCL while she had been legal officer.
 Following Labour's defeat at the 2015 general election, Miliband resigned as Leader of the Labour Party and Harman again became acting party leader and Leader of the Opposition.
 She also resigned as deputy leader, prompting a concurrent deputy leadership election.
 Harman stood down as an MP at the 2024 general election and was appointed to the House of Lords later that year.
+She was appointed Chair of The Fawcett Society in 2023.